Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06c_ExecutionStatistics.md

    If a process action was processed by more than one process, the average processing time in seconds per outcome.

 - *Max duration*
-   If a process action was processed by more than one process, the longest processing time in seconds per outcome.
+   The longest processing time in seconds per outcome.

 - *Min duration*
-   If a process action was processed by more than one process, the shortest processing time in seconds per outcome.
+   The shortest processing time in seconds per outcome.

-- *Process orchestration*
+- *Workflow*
    Name of the workflow that was run through.

 - *Transition*